pyh1998/MiloMusic/ReportQH.md

       status: completed
       implemented feature: make use of json file and csv file.

-2. *UI can support for different scree size and have portrait and landscape layout variants .
+2. *UI can support for different scree size and have portrait and landscape layout variants.
 (Easy)*
       status: completed
       implemented feature: UI including Login, register, main interface can switch between portrait and landscape layout in different scree size.